-215. The Supervisor Defendants and Defendant White knew or should have known that the pattern of abuse and neglect against residents described above existed at the Union Avenue IRA.
+231. The Supervisor Defendants and Defendants White and Minter-Brooks knew or should have known that the pattern of abuse and neglect against residents described above existed at the Union Avenue IRA.
 Upon information and belief, the abuse and neglect was carried out openly and notoriously, and no person reasonably carrying out these Defendants' duties with respect to the Union Avenue IRA could have failed to apprehend the grave risks to Plaintiffs' safety, health, and well-being posed by rampant abuse and neglect at the facility.

-216. The Supervisor Defendants received repeated reports of abuse and neglect at the facility over a period of several years, and in some instances participated in inadequate and/or ineffectual investigations of such abuse and neglect, but failed to take reasonable steps to stop it.
+232. The Supervisor Defendants and Defendants White and Minter-Brooks received repeated reports of abuse and neglect at the facility over a period of several years, and in some instances participated in inadequate and/or ineffectual investigations of such abuse and neglect, but failed to take reasonable steps to stop it.

-217. Defendant White received an anonymous letter from a Union Avenue IRA staff member on August 20, 2014 reporting widespread abuse and neglect at the Union Avenue IRA, but failed to take any steps to remedy the situation for weeks.
+233. Defendant White received an anonymous letter from a Union Avenue IRA staff member on August 20, 2014 reporting widespread abuse and neglect at the Union Avenue IRA, but failed to take any steps to remedy the situation for weeks.

-218. The Supervisor Defendants and Defendant White created or allowed the continuance of the custom by which this unlawful treatment was carried out.
+234. The Supervisor Defendants and Defendants White and Minter-Brooks created or allowed the continuance of the custom by which this unlawful treatment was carried out.
 Their failure to take measures to curb this pattern of abuse and neglect constituted acquiescence in the known unlawful behavior of their subordinates and deliberate indifference to the rights and safety of the residents in their care and custody, including Plaintiffs, and amounted to a substantial departure from accepted professional judgment, practice, and standards.

-219. The acts and omissions of the Supervisor Defendants and of Defendant White were a substantial factor in the continuation of such abuse and neglect and a proximate cause of the constitutional violations alleged in this complaint and of Plaintiffs' resultant damages, hereinbefore alleged.
+235. The acts and omissions of the Supervisor Defendants and of Defendants White and Minter-Brooks were a substantial factor in the continuation of such abuse and neglect and a proximate cause of the constitutional violations alleged in this complaint and of Plaintiffs' resultant damages, hereinbefore alleged.

-220. The Supervisor Defendants and Defendant White acted under pretense and color of state law and in their individual capacities and within the scope of their respective employments as state officers.
-Said acts by these Defendants were beyond the scope of their jurisdiction, without authority of law, and in abuse of their powers, and the Defendants acted willfully, knowingly, and with the specific intent to deprive Plaintiffs of their clearly established constitutional rights secured by the Fourteenth Amendment of the United States Constitution.
+236. The Staff Defendants, Supervisor Defendants and Defendants White and Minter-Brooks acted under pretense and color of state law and in their individual capacities and within the scope of their respective employments as state officers.
+Said acts by these Defendants were beyond the scope of their jurisdiction, without authority of law, and in abuse of their powers, and the Defendants acted willfully, knowingly, and with the specific intent to deprive Plaintiffs of their clearly established constitutional rights secured by the Fourth and/or Fourteenth Amendments of the United States Constitution.